 The persimmon history

 And introduced to the United States in the 18th century.
 And these are popular here in the United States as well.
-Though there are many varieties of persimmon available here, this fufu is common and most popular here.
+Though many varieties of persimmon are available here, this fufu is common and most popular here.

 I’m seeing some of my neighbors are growing persimmon trees.
 And the trees look lovely and appealing when they have fruits hanging.
-They tempt me every time I happen to see them with loads of fruits.
+They tempt me every time I see them with loads of fruits.

 The health benefits of Persimmon